besttime-app/BestTime-Documentation/source/includes/_introduction.md

 The forecast results include:

-- Relative foot traffic intensity percentage data for every hour of the week.
+- Relative foot traffic intensity percentage data for every hour of the week ranging from 0 to 100% (wherein 100% is the forecasted peak hour of the week)
 - Week analysis
     - Peak busyness per day percentage
     - Average busyness (volume) per day percentage